Blue & Red ~Fall Seven Times, Stand Up Eight~

 - What is important to you when dealing with each player?

 Fujiyama "The coaches in charge of each grade frequently hold individual meetings using the IDP (Individual Development Plan).
-This is a process of envisioning together what kind of player they want to become in the top team.
+This is a process of envisioning together what kind of player one wants to become in the top team.
 Since we aim for a certain player image, we discuss what efforts need to be made over a span of three months, for example.
 There, players and coaches have thorough discussions.
 However, this cannot be established without a relationship of trust.
-Right now, due to the spread of the new coronavirus, the inability to hold training camps and expeditions is a significant blow.
-The things that need to be communicated are getting fragmented, and it has become difficult to reach deep into their hearts.
+Right now, due to the spread of the new coronavirus, the inability to hold training camps or expeditions is a significant blow.
+The things that need to be communicated become fragmented, and it has become difficult to reach deep into their hearts.
 Players who overcome challenges and walls together and have even small success experiences will definitely grow, so that's my biggest concern right now."

-Asari "Seeing (Taichi) HARA thrive in the top team brings back nostalgia and joy.
-He continued to practice shooting diligently on his own and was able to get into matches like that.
+Asari "Seeing (Taichi HARA) excel in the top team brings back nostalgia and joy.
+He continued to practice shooting diligently on his own and was able to appear in matches like that.
 Having players who think for themselves and take action inspires those around them and positively influences the entire team.
-Of course, I hope to see players with genius talent emerge, but we also need to nurture players who can put in that kind of effort.
+Of course, I hope to see players with genius-like talent emerge, and we also need to nurture players who can put in that kind of effort.
 As Fujiyama said, I believe it depends on how much we can support the players in cultivating their thinking and practical abilities.
 I have few opportunities to actually stand in a coaching role, but I want to develop the players in front of us together with all the coaches while maintaining communication."

 - If the top team can win the J1 for the first time, I think it will be a big effort for the current players, but at the same time, it will also be a historic victory.

-Fujiyama "What we can leave behind in the top team is not much.
-I would be happy if something remained, but right now, we are doing what we can do.
-For example, we also tell children, 'There is nothing to gain from losing,' and convey our commitment to competition.
-First of all, we have to nurture the hearts of the children we are involved with one by one.
-Is that all?"
+Fujiyama "What we could leave for the top team is definitely not much.
+I would be happy if we could leave even a little something, but more than that, we are doing what we can do now.
+For example, we are also conveying to the children that 'there is nothing to gain from losing' and our commitment to competition.
+First of all, we need to cherish and nurture the hearts of the children we are currently involved with, one by one.
+That's about it."

 Asari "Development is really difficult.
 That's why it's interesting.
-Fuji-san and colleagues like Miya (Masashi MIYAZAWA, current FC Tokyo U-15 Fukagawa coach) are doing their best to send even one player to the top team.
-I want Fuji-san to plant something that only he can do, and I want them to leave something for them.
-If even one of those players becomes a professional, they will become players who support the club.
-I am looking forward to that in the future."
+Friends like Fuji-san and Miya (Masashi MIYAZAWA, current FC Tokyo U-15 Fukagawa coach) are doing their best to somehow send even one player to the top team.
+I want them to instill even a little of what only Fuji-san can do, and I want them to leave something behind.
+If even one of those players can become a professional, they will be the players who support the club.
+I look forward to that in the future."

-Fujiyama "I myself was never selected for the Japan national team, and I couldn't reach the league championship.
-That's why I want children to realize it earlier and dream big.
-If we could play with more ease and playfulness, I can imagine how much fun it would have been.
-However, we do not allow players who only play with their feet.
-Players who wear this blue and red must be gritty and single-minded.
-With that premise, we want to nurture gritty and playful players.
-We have entrusted them with our unfulfilled dreams of winning the league championship and playing for the Japan national team.
-We want them to carry it all the way to the top team.
-In the current situation where the sense of belonging is said to be fading, in order to be strong and loved, we must love the club the most.
-There were some bad parts, but that was the only thing that the family had back then."
+Fujiyama "I myself was never selected for the Japan national team, nor did I reach the league championship.
+That's why I want the children to realize it earlier and to dream big.
+I can only imagine how much fun it would have been if I could have played with more composure and a playful spirit during the game.
+However, we do not allow play that is only at the tips of the feet; players wearing this blue and red must fight earnestly and with grit.
+Based on that premise, I want to nurture players who are gritty yet have a playful spirit.
+We entrust our unfulfilled dreams of league championships and the Japan national team to them.
+I want them to carry that to the top team.
+Now, as it is said that the sense of belonging is gradually fading, to be strong and loved, we must love the club the most.
+There were some shortcomings, but that was something the family had back then."

 Every year, even if it is put through the sieve, the uneven stones remain in the weave and have survived fierce competition.
 They are sweating to pass on the rough texture experience that is important in such a harsh world to the future.
 Number 8 holds the dream of "someday standing at Ajinomoto as a coach" and passes on all the passion to the children in front of him.
 At the retirement ceremony, number 7 blurts out, "I want to make my beloved club the best in Japan" and continues to spend his days learning.
 They are still aiming for a strongly loved team, and are running down that straight path with all their might.